 Average Temperatures in July: 26°C

-Average Temperatures in July: 13°C – low temperature due to it being winter in July.
+Average Temperatures in July: 13°C – low temperature due to winter in July.

 Average Temperatures in July: 13°C

-The destinations above are 4 out of over 50 countries that have left hand driving.
-Remember if you’re travelling abroad this year, make sure you’re covered with travel insurance before you book your tickets to fully avail of all of the benefits available to you.
+The destinations above are 4 out of over 50 countries with left-hand driving.
+Remember, if you’re travelling abroad this year, make sure you’re covered with travel insurance before you book your tickets to avail of all of the benefits available to you fully.